Kentucky man accused of printing off photos of naked children at Walgreens

 Detectives say they contacted 33-year-old Christopher Davis, who came to the station for an interview.

-They say he had two phones with him, and both had photos of young, nude girls, as well us animated pictures of young girls having sex.
+They say he had two phones with him, and both had photos of young, nude girls, as well as animated pictures of young girls having sex.

 Davis was arrested last Thursday and booked into jail.